This post was last updated on October 6th, 2020 at 12:16 pm

 Arrests.org positions itself as a crime-fighting agent that provides a helpful database of information regarding arrest records to the public.
 However, certain elements of the website reveal its intentions to be much more in line with entertainment value and ad revenue.

-If you read the fine print below this contact information, you’ll also see an admission from the site that the owners take no responsibility for accuracy of the information, and that people featured were not necessarily convicted of any crimes.
+Arrests.org provides very little information about the site and its practices, save for a few sentences on the contact page.
+If you read the fine print below this contact information, you’ll also see an admission from the site that the owners take no responsibility for the accuracy of the information, and that people featured were not necessarily convicted of any crimes.
 The site owners also refuse to take any responsibility for user comments.

 While arrests.org lacks sufficient information about the site’s intentions, owners, or courses of action, this brief statement speaks volumes.